simov/simplr-fade/README.md

 ```

 ####easing
-Specify an easing function to use when transitioning between the items.
-Note that the **jquery.easing** plugin must be included in your html page before using this property.
+Specify an easing function to use for the transition between items.
+Note that the **jquery.easing** plugin must be included in your page before that.
 ```js
 $('.fader .item').srFade({
 	easing: 'easeOutBounce'